wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-foster-city-tustx3ak2y.md

 position: SaaS Account Executive
 description: >-
   Hey there!
-We're on the hunt for an Account Executive for Our Client, a top-notch B2B SaaS company based in the vibrant city of Foster City, CA. You might know it as the friendly neighbor to San Mateo, Belmont, and Redwood City.
-This gig is all about full-cycle enterprise software sales, and you'll be handling some pretty hefty deals - think $100K-$500K annually.
+We're on the hunt for an Account Executive for Our Client, a topnotch B2B SaaS company based in the vibrant city of Foster City, CA. You might know it as the friendly neighbor to San Mateo, Belmont, and Redwood City.
+This gig is all about fullcycle enterprise software sales, and you'll be handling some pretty hefty deals  think $100K$500K annually.
+Qualifications Now, let's talk about what you need in your toolbox for this role.

-  ##Qualifications

-  Now, let's talk about what you need in your toolbox for this role.
 Firstly, you need to be comfortable selling compl...
 location: 'Foster City, CA'